The elite status, discounts and chance to quickly rack up a lot of rewards make this card a winner for Wyndham

 The Wyndham Rewards Earner Plus Card is currently offering 45,000 bonus points when you spend $1,000 on purchases in the first 90 days.
 This is enough points to cover up to six free nights at a participating Wyndham hotel with award nights depending on location.

 The card has a rewards structure that benefits Wyndham loyalists and frequent travelers.
 It has a healthy balance of boosted rewards rates for Wyndham hotel stays, gas, eligible dining and grocery purchases.

-Cardholders earn 6X points for every $1 spent on Hotels By Wyndham and gas.
+Cardholders earn 6X points for every $1 spent on Hotels By Wyndham and eligible gas purchases.
 You’ll rack up rewards quickly if you’re often on the road and prefer to stay at the brand’s hotels.
 The card also features 4X points per $1 spent on eligible dining and grocery purchases (excluding Target and Walmart), as well as 1X points per $1 spent on all other purchases.

 There are several options when it comes to redeeming points using the Wyndham Rewards Earner Plus Card, including using points for free hotel stays, discounted rates, shopping and activities.

 The card has two options to redeem points when booking stays at Wyndham properties.
 Wyndham’s go free® redemption option allows cardholders to book award nights at participating hotels.
 Depending on the participating location, award nights can go for 7,500 points, 15,000 points or 30,000 points.

 Aside from redeeming points when booking stays with Wyndham, cardholders have several other redemption options.
 They can use points to book tours and activities, purchase gift cards and merchandise and make charitable contributions.
 Cardholders can also transfer points to partner programs including Amtrak, American Airlines, United Airlines and more.